bgreenlee/bgreenlee.github.io/_posts/2025-01-14-migrating-github-pages-to-cloudflare.md

 The analytics it gives you is decent: total requests, unique visitors, bandwidth, % cached, requests by country/region, etc. You can even see breakdown by source IP, browsers, OS, desktop vs mobile (although oddly it's under the Security section, not Analytics).

 One thing that seems to be missing is a breakdown of traffic by page.
-It would be nice to see, for example, if particular blog posts are getting more traffic than others, but I'm not seeing that data anywhere.
+It would be nice to see, for example, if particular blog posts are getting more traffic than others, but I'm not seeing that data anywhere. **Update:** [They do have this](https://developers.cloudflare.com/web-analytics/get-started/), in a separate section (they really need a good UX person to clean up their menus), and it has to be enabled per site.
+If you are using their DNS proxy, it will automatically inject their Javascript into your site.
+Otherwise you can manually insert their JS snippet.
+They don't use cookies, and it doesn't look like they are exposing IP addresses anywhere, so no GDPR concerns.

 ## Going All-In